‘Playboy’ Model Ana Cheri Shows Off Curves In Dangerously Tiny Crop Top & High-Waisted Jeans On Instagram

 Many others expressed their admiration for Ana using flame emoji and heart-eye emoji.

 Like many other Instagram models today, Ana frequently shares outfits from Fashion Nova and calls herself an ambassador for the brand.
-On Monday, the Cheri Fit founder post in a cozy, sheer, white, knit Fashion Nova outfit, as The Inquisitr previously reported.
-Last week, Ana went a bit more formal in dark red mesh and velvet crop top and skirt set from the brand, which put her stunning curves on full display once again.
+On Monday, the Cheri Fit founder posed in a cozy, sheer, white, knit Fashion Nova outfit, as The Inquisitr previously reported.
+Last week, Ana went a bit more formal in a dark red mesh and velvet crop top and skirt set from the brand, which put her stunning curves on full display once again.